A gerbe-like construction in gauge theory

 \begin{theorem}[{Baraglia--Konno\cite[Corollary 4.21]{Baraglia--Konno-2022}}] Let $X$ be a homotopy $K3$ surface.
 Consider a smooth family $X \to \mbbX \to B$ of $X$ over a CW complex $B$.
 Choose a continuous family of smooth Riemannian metrics on $\mbbX$.
 If the tangent bundle along the fibers $T_B \mbbX$ admits a spin structure, then $w_2(\hplus{\mbbX})$ vanishes. \end{theorem}

-In fact, Baraglia--Konno\cite[Theorem 1.3]{Baraglia--Konno-2022} has shown a stronger result than \cref{ref-thm1:w_2=0}: if $X$ satisfies certain assumptions and $T_B \mbbX$ admits a spin$^c$ structure, then $w_2(\hplus{\mbbX})$ equals the first Chern class of the family of the Dirac operators.
+Baraglia--Konno\cite[Theorem 1.3]{Baraglia--Konno-2022} has shown a stronger result than \cref{ref-thm1:w_2=0}: if $X$ satisfies certain assumptions and $T_B \mbbX$ admits a spin$^c$ structure, then $w_2(\hplus{\mbbX})$ equals the first Chern class of the family of the Dirac operators.
 Their strategy is to apply algebraic topology techniques to a finite-dimensional approximation of the Seiberg--Witten map.
 More precisely, they compute the Steenrod squares of the cohomology classes on $B$ called the families Seiberg--Witten invariants, and \cref{ref-thm1:w_2=0} follows as a corollary.

 \cref{thm1:spin on TX+H^+} can be regarded as a generalization of Baraglia--Konno\cite[Corollary 4.21]{Baraglia--Konno-2022} in two senses.
-One is that \cref{thm1:spin on TX+H^+} obtains a geometric structure related to $\hplus{\mbbX}$.
+One is that \cref{thm1:spin on TX+H^+} obtains a canonical geometric object related to $\hplus{\mbbX}$.
 While the result of Baraglia--Konno\cite[Theorem 1.3]{Baraglia--Konno-2022} suggests that a spin structure exists on $\hplus{\mbbX}$, their algebraic topology approach does not lead to an explicit construction.

 The other is that the assertion of \cref{thm1:spin on TX+H^+} holds even when the tangent bundle along the fibers $T_B \mbbX$ does not necessarily admit a spin or spin$^c$ structure.
 The approach of Baraglia--Konno\cite{Baraglia--Konno-2022} is applicable only when at least a spin$^c$ structure is present.
 When $X$ is a genuine $K3$ surface, there exists a family for which $T_B \mbbX$ does not admit a spin or spin$^c$ structure, so this difference is meaningful.
 As a consequence of \cref{thm1:spin on TX+H^+}, we also obtain a result identifying $w_2(\hplus{\mbbX})$ with a different cohomology class, even in cases where $T_B \mbbX$ does not necessarily admit a spin structure (\cref{thm1:alpha = w_2}).